Questions for prospecting on Social Media that help people make Decisions NOW!

-Last week I gave you three great pre-closing questions.
-Today, I’m going to give you some more important questions that help prospects make decisions about joining our business or buying our products now.
+In a pervious post I gave you three great pre-closing questions.
+Today, I’m going to give you tips on prospecting on Social Media — questions that help prospects make decisions now!

-Let’s look at a typical conversation with a prospect and what goes through their mind.
+Let’s look at a typical situation that comes up when we are prospecting on Social Media.
+Here is an example conversation with a prospect as well as what is going through their mind.

 —We meet a prospect on Facebook that has come through from one of our curiosity posts.

 —We start out in our conversation with the prospect on Facebook Private Chat with the usual formalities…

 “Thank you for personally connecting with me on my post about “Being Your Own Boss.”
 Just curious, what was in the post that caught your attention?”

 “I am tired of working 40 hours a week for a less than competent boss…always telling us how to do our job but never able to do his.”

 Now where do you go from here?
 Where do we take the conversation?

 These more important questions will answer all the objections that are going through the prospect’s mind: